Premier League match previews, team news, stats, predictions, kick-off times and how to follow

-Team news, stats, predictions and how to follow the Premier League this Saturday, as Norwich host Manchester City - live on Sky Sports - and Leeds travel to Everton.
+Team news, stats, predictions and how to follow the Premier League this Sunday, as Newcastle host Aston Villa and West Ham travel to Leicester, live on Sky Sports.

 - Premier League fixtures | Premier League results | Premier League table